A Community Call for Climate Stories

 Have you been working to address the threat of climate change?
 Are you involved in any activities that will help your community adapt to change?
 Have you made changes to your commute, diet, residence, landscaping/land-management practices, purchasing/consumption habits, work, or how you volunteer?

 Each story answers three simple questions: 1) What motivated you to act?
 2) What was your response or change in behavior or practice? and 3) What have you learned from your experience?
+(If applicable, to what extent has your work connected to local or state government efforts?)

 Thank you for helping us highlight the faces, voices, and lessons behind a wide range of individual and community stories related to addressing climate change.